sunilmakkar/2016-Electoral-College-Simulation/BUSINESS_ANALYSIS.md

 ## The Bottom Line

-The 2016 election wasn't a landslide or a clear mandate—it was a **statistical tie** decided by the geographic distribution of 77,000 votes.
+The 2016 election wasn't a landslide or a clear mandate.
+It was a **statistical tie** decided by the geographic distribution of 77,000 votes.

 Our simulation proves what political operatives have always known intuitively: in American presidential politics, **location matters more than numbers**, and **margins matter more than mandates**.

-Understanding this isn't just interesting—it's essential for anyone trying to predict, influence, or invest around American political outcomes.
+Understanding this isn't just interesting, it's essential for anyone trying to predict, influence, or invest around American political outcomes.

 ---